SquidGodFinance/squid-frontend/README.md

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

-**Rinkeby faucets for LUSD, USDT & USDC can be taken from rinkeby etherscan:**
+**Rinkeby faucets for LUSD, USDT & BUSD can be taken from rinkeby etherscan:**

 1. Go to `src/helpers/AllBonds.ts`
 2. then copy the rinkeby `reserveAddress` for the applicable bond & navigate to that contract on rinkeby etherscan.